-Also LT1208 (LTC) has stunning sonic and technical performances, comparable to AD826 (ADI), but it has half of its current capability, hence, it was discarded.
+Also LT1208 (LTC) has stunning sonic and technical performances, comparable to AD826 (ADI), but it has half of its current capability, hence, it was here discarded.

 The pre-amplifier section is made by one half of LT1361 (LTC) (in the 2021 enhanced version, which replaces the AD826 (ADI) of the previous version) as line pre amplifier and cable driver to the step attenuator volume control potentiometer, in series with one half of LT1361 (LTC) (in the 2021 enhanced version, which replaces the LT1358 (LTC) of the previous version) which provides most of the gain after the volume control: both are biased in class A by using Warren Young (tangentsoft.net/audio/) constant current source JFET cascade configuration.
 They have their own dedicated power supply using best-in-class complementary LT1963A/LT3015 (LTC) low noise low dropout regulators.